notes toward an individualist form of government

 individualist distributed hyperstate

-• undertaken and operated by all individuals throughout the population
+- undertaken and operated by all willing individuals throughout the population

-• amount of power held and degree of control exercised, but by individuals over their own affairs
+- amount of power held and degree of control exercised—by individuals over their own affairs

 Individualism sets the operational context of the society.
-The rights of man to life, liberty, and property and the corollary maxims of law will become common sense again.
-Little children understand, apply, and uphold them.
-Everyone can be mentally, emotionally, physically, and legally aligned with his self-preserving nature as an organism.
+The rights of man to life, liberty, and property and the corollary maxims of law are common sense again.
+Even little boys and girls understand, apply, and uphold them.
+Everyone is legally aligned with his self-preserving nature as an organism, so he can stop contorting himself mentally, emotionally, and physically as well.

 Distribution is the basis of resilience.
 It eliminates central points of failure through attack, corruption, or manipulation.
-Everyone is a lawmaker, policeman, soldier, and judge.
+Everyone is a lawmaker, peacekeeper, and judge.
 Every property’s line is a border.
 Everyone knows how things work.
 Everyone is officially responsible.
-No one imagines otherwise.
+No one imagines that it is someone else’s job.

 Maximization prevents the power vacuums that evil exploits.
 Like a beating heart when one is cut, it generates positive outward pressure that prevents contaminants from entering.